awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

 Build the example
 =================

-To build the example project with Maven, go to the :filename:`helloswf` directory and type:
+To build the example project with Maven, go to the :file:`helloswf` directory and type:

 .. code-block:: sh

    mvn package

-The resulting :filename:`helloswf-1.0.jar` will be generated in the :filename:`target` directory.
+The resulting :file:`helloswf-1.0.jar` will be generated in the :file:`target` directory.

 Run the example